developer-zebra/developer-zebra-site/src/enterprise-browser/2-0/api/NativeTabbar/index.md

 ### removeTab(<span class="text-info">INTEGER</span> tabIndex)
 Removes the Tab by index.
 Method will remove the WebView for the specific tab, it will not remove the tab from the tab array, so all indexes will remain the same.You cannot delete the tab with useCurrentViewForTab flag.
-If the app switches to a previously removed tab, the tab is recreated.
+If you switch to previously removed tab, tab will be recreated.

 ####Parameters
 <ul><li>tabIndex : <span class='text-info'>INTEGER</span><p>The index for tab (index numbered from 0) to delete. </p></li><li>callback : <span class='text-info'>CallBackHandler</span></li></ul>